 Where can you swim in Amsterdam?

-Whether you need to cool off because the Dutch summer weather is just getting to be too much for you (yes, this is a joke) or whether you just want to engage in a fun and healthy activity, there are many swimming spots located in Amsterdam.
+Whether you need to cool off because the Dutch summer weather is just getting to be too much for you, or you just want to engage in a fun and healthy activity, there are many swimming spots located in Amsterdam.
 Find out if there is one located near you!

 Swimming pools in Amsterdam

-There are various indoor and outdoor pools located in our capital:
+There are various indoor and outdoor pools in the Dutch capital:

 Indoor swimming pools